Greece Scours Sea For Survivors Of horrific Migrant Boat Sinking - UrduPoint

 Greece Scours Sea For Survivors Of 'horrific' Migrant Boat Sinking

+Fears were growing meanwhile that the final toll could eventually run into the hundreds.

+"We are witnessing one of the biggest tragedies in the Mediterranean and the numbers announced by the authorities are devastating," the UN International Organization for Migration said.

-As relatives in the migrants' home countries frantically sought details of their loved ones, the coastguard said 78 bodies had been recovered and 104 people saved from the sea so far.
+As frantic relatives in the migrants' home countries sought details of loved ones, the coastguard said 78 bodies had been recovered and 104 people saved from the sea so far.

-But hundreds more may be missing, judging from the testimony from survivors and the fact that no women and children have yet been rescued.

-"This could be the worst maritime tragedy in Greece in recent years," Stella Nanou of the UNHCR refugee agency told state broadcaster ERT.
+Police on Thursday arrested nine Egyptians on suspicion of people smuggling -- one of them the captain of the boat carrying the migrants.

+They were arrested at the port of Kalamata, where the survivors are being cared for, said Greek news agency ANA.

-One survivor told hospital doctors in Kalamata that he had seen a hundred children in the boat's hold, ERT reported.
+A survivor told hospital doctors in Kalamata he had seen a hundred children in the boat's hold, ERT reported.

-"It's really horrific," UNHCR staffer Erasmia Roumana told AFP at the port of Kalamata.

 "It was like an abandoned ship... we saw no lifesavers or lifejackets either on (the migrants) or the boat," local rescuer Constantinos Vlachonikolos told Proto Programma radio.